-Heating and hot water Repair category: 2 Notes: The central heating boiler is of an older style and a precautionary check by a Gas Safe registered inspector prior to purchase may be prudent.
-It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Heating and hot wat Heating and hot water Repair category: Notes: It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+There are no radiators noted at attic level.
+Some of the radiators are of an older style and consideration for their upgrade may be prudent.